jhbardwell/Busy-Bee-Newsletters/README.md

 You are?
 Then congratulations!
 The Newsletter Concatenator Program may just be for you.
 (A more mouth-pleasing moniker pending...)

-Our program aims to efficiently schedule, organize, encode, and populate newsletter content using a series of template sections which each reference their own metadatabases.
+My program aims to efficiently schedule, organize, encode, and populate newsletter content using a series of template sections which each reference their own metadatabases.
 The current first iteration targets ebook marketers, but the core concept is broadly applicable, and further development will add a second layer of abstraction with a drag-and-drop GUI to allow for  template section creation, more flexibility, and an overall greater degree of customization.

-We welcome your feedback as we create and develop this project in the initial three stages seen in the [roadmap](#Roadmap) below.
-Then, once we have garnered interest in the fine-tuned limited feature freeware version of our product, we will iterate and polish the full feature version and ... sell it to you at a modest price.
-Join us in the adventure making the best newsletters ever: yours!
+I welcome your feedback as we create and develop this project in the initial three stages seen in the [roadmap](#Roadmap) below.
+Then, once I have garnered interest in the fine-tuned limited feature freeware version of our product, I will iterate and polish the full feature version and ... sell it to you at a modest price.
+Join me in the adventure making the best newsletters ever: yours!
 ## Demo

 ## Install